fatkhullakh/DistProc/README.md

-README: Distributed Processing Project
+# 🎲 Distributed Processing Project

-Project Title: Two-Player Turn-Based Game (Dice and Board Logic)
+## 📌 Project Title: Two-Player Turn-Based Dice Game

-This is a simple multiplayer board game made for the Distributed Processing course.
+Welcome!
+This is a simple but fun multiplayer game made for the **Distributed Processing** course.

-The game is turn-based, and two players play against each other over a network.
-One player is White, the other is Black.
-They take turns rolling dice and moving their pieces on the board.
+It’s a console-based, turn-by-turn game with dice logic, network communication, and strategy.

+---

-How It Works
+## 🎮 How It Works

-The server runs on one computer.
+🖥️ One machine runs the **server**.

-Two players connect to the server using the client app (can be on the same or different machines).
+🎯 Two players connect from clients (can be same or different PCs).
+📡 They play in real-time over a local network (LAN).

-The game is displayed in the console.
+📦 No graphics — everything is done in the terminal.

+---

-Game Rules (Simple Version)
+## 📏 Game Rules

-Each turn, a player rolls 2 dice.
+- 🎲 Each turn, a player rolls **2 dice**.

-If both dice are different (e.g. 3 and 5), the player can make 2 moves.

-If both dice are the same (e.g. 6 and 6), the player gets 4 moves.
+- ➕ If the dice are **different** → the player makes **2 moves**.

-The player can only move their own pieces.
+- ⚔️ Players can **only move their own pieces**.

-The game ends when one player captures all of the other player's pieces.
+- 💣 The game ends when a player moves all his pieces out of board.

+---

-Controls
+## 🕹️ Controls

-During your turn:

-You will see the board and your dice.
+1. You'll see the board and your dice.

-First, enter the field number you want to move from.
+2. Enter the field number to **move FROM**.

-If it's not your piece, or it can't move, you will be told.

-Then, enter the field number you want to move to.
+3. Then enter the field number to **move TO**.

-To skip your turn (if no moves are possible), type 0.
+4. Want to skip?
+Type `0` (only allowed when no valid moves are left).

+---

-How to Run
+## 🚀 How to Run It

-Server
+### 🛠️ Server

 Open the Server.exe on one machine.

 Wait until it says: Waiting for 2 players to connect...

-Client
+### 🧑‍💻 Clients

 Open Client.exe on two separate terminals or two different machines.